-40. St. Stephen’s Cathedral, Vienna
+52. St. Stephen’s Cathedral, Vienna

 The towering St. Stephens Cathedral is Vienna’s defining landmark.
 You can’t miss it.
 Its most distinctive feature is its multicolor tiled roof, which looks glorious in the sunshine.

 Both towers of the cathedral are open to the public and can be climbed for a fee.
 The south tower is the highest and affords the best views of the city (and the exquisite roof).

 You can explore St. Stephen’s Cathedral here on the official website.

-UNESCO Sites in Russia
+UNESCO Sites In Europe: Russia

-41. Winter Palace, St. Petersburg Russia
+53. Winter Palace, St. Petersburg Russia